bolzhub/Root-Inserts/README.md

 Not the most compact storage, but I like the way it presents.
 Space lost to put pieces in a pleasant configuration.
 Narrowest containers (Alliance and 2nd Vagabond) are a third of the largest ones.
 Medium-sized containers (Riverfolk and Corvid) are two thirds of the largest ones.
 This design makes containers' positions interchangeable.

-The containers files may be a little broken (the Vagabond one especially), but all should print correctly.
+The containers' files may be a little broken (the Vagabond one especially), but all should print correctly.
-The drawers files all went through a mesh repair step and look clean except for the Keepers in Iron one which is a little weird around the ears.
+The drawers' files all went through a mesh repair step and look clean, except for the Keepers in Iron one, which is a little weird around the ears.
 All were printed without issues.

  ## Glimpse